nginxinc/nginx-one-workshops/labs/lab5/readme.md

           - '9000' # Open for API / Dashboard page
           - '9113' # Open for Prometheus Scraper page
         restart: always
-      #

     ```

 1. Save your edits.
 You'll notice a couple of changes from the other blocks (besides the name).
-The first is the environment variable called `NGINX_LICENSE_JWT: $JWT` This is what authorizes the pulling of this specific image.
-The second change is the image name `private-registry.nginx.com/nginx-plus/agent:debian` which pulls the latest Debian version of NGINX Plus with Agent installed.
+    - The first is the environment variable called `NGINX_LICENSE_JWT: $JWT` This is what authorizes the pulling of this specific image.
+    - The second change is the image name `private-registry.nginx.com/nginx-plus/agent:r34-debian` which pulls the R34 Debian version of NGINX Plus with Agent installed.
 You will be able to see this in the NGINX One Console once deployed.

 1. Now that this file is edited, restart the containers.
 Issue the following commands: